Article updated 9/12/23.

 Autism is a bio-neurological developmental disability that impacts the normal development of the brain.
 It can alter how your child interacts socially, communicates verbally and non-verbally, thinks, plays, and uses the bathroom.

-Autism is thought to be caused by genetics.
+Autism is thought to be caused by both genetic and environmental influences.
 Older adults who give birth are more likely to have a child with autism.
-Children with autism usually have correlated medical conditions; Eating and digestive problems, incontinence, asthma, sensory integration dysfunction, and epilepsy are all intertwined with ASD.
+Children with autism may have comorbidities or other correlating medical conditions; Eating and digestive problems, incontinence, sensory integration dysfunction, and epilepsy are all intertwined with ASD.

 Potty Training Obstacles for Children With Autism

-Toilet training for children usually begins at 2 ½ to 3 years old, which is right around when many children who have ASD start to get diagnosed, so children with autism may not potty train until they’re older.
-But, every child is different.
-Your child’s needs will determine if they’re ready to transition from diapers to the potty.
+Toilet training for children usually begins at 2 ½ to 3 years old, which is right around when many children with ASD start to get diagnosed, so autistic children may not potty train until they’re older.
+But, every special needs child is different.
+Your child’s needs will determine when or if they're ready to transition from diapers to the potty.

-If your child has ASD, it may take around 1.5 years to achieve bladder control and can take up to 3 years to learn how to control their bowel movements completely.
-In addition, some children never learn how to use the toilet or gain control of their bowels or bladder, so you may need to prepare yourself for that outcome.
+Similar to the spectrum of autism, there is a spectrum in regards to achieving urinary and fecal continence for said patients.
+If your child has ASD, they may successfully and swiftly toilet train.
+Alternatively, some children never learn how to use the toilet or gain control of their bowels or bladder, so you may need to prepare yourself for that outcome.

-If your child has autism, they likely have other medical issues associated with ASD.
-Some that may interfere with their ability to use the bathroom include:
+If your child is on the spectrum, they may have other medical issues associated with ASD.
+Some common medical comorbidities of patients with ASD that may interfere with their ability to use the bathroom include:

 - Gastrointestinal disorders (GI).
 GI issues, such as abdominal pain, constipation, diarrhea, and poop withholding can all lead to problems in the bathroom.

 - Attention-deficit hyperactivity disorder (ADHD).
-If your child has ASD and ADHD, it may take them a long time to potty train.
+If your child has ASD and ADHD, it may take them an extended period of time to potty train.
 On top of medical issues, they may not have the ability to focus in the bathroom or remember to go.

 - Feeding problems.
 Food aversion due to sensitivity to texture or taste can cause restrictive eating in your child, leading to fiber and nutritional deficiencies.
-It can also cause GI issues, making it harder to have a bowel movement or void their urine.
-Pica is also seen in children who have autism, which can cause painful poo and constipation.
+It can also cause GI issues, making it harder to have a bowel movement which can cause issues peeing.
+Pica can also be seen in those with autism, which can cause painful stooling and constipation.
 Your child may also suffer from low fluid intake, creating more dense poop.

 It’s estimated that 87 percent of people who have autism are affected by motor skill issues.
 This could make it more challenging for your child to use the toilet.
 For example, you may notice that your child:

 - Has low muscle tone.
-We need our muscles for everything in the bathroom, from bladder control to clothing removal.
-If your child has low muscle tone, though, they may not be able to do these things.
+We need our muscles for everything in the bathroom, from clothing removal to bladder control.
+If your child has low muscle tone, they may not be able to do these things independently or fully.

 - Cannot hold themselves up properly.
 If you are attempting to teach your child how to sit on the toilet seat or stand while they pull off their diaper, it will be more difficult if they cannot hold themselves upright.